victorabarros/travel-routes-optimizer/README.md

 ## Disclaimer

-To software's mission is to assert to client the best option of transfer for desired destiny.
+To software's mission is to assert to client the best option of transfer for desired destination.

 ## Development